danesnick/old_website/_posts/2021-08-16-Chronological-Timeline-Computing-Devices.markdown

 ## Conclusions

 I am still using the Thinkcentre as my main computing device, while rocking an iPhone.
 I'm hoping this is where I can settle at least for the time being, because I am quite burnt out on figuring out what operating system to use on a daily basis.
 It's really nice to be able to use Linux again and in an ideal world I would be able to access everything I need on a Linux-based OS.
 I know that's not practical, but I am okay with the tradeoffs, at least for now.
-Moving forward, I think the only thing I'm possibly purchasing in the future is some kind of laptop, probably anothe r Thinkpad, albeit a less powerful one since I don't need it to be.
+Moving forward, I think the only thing I'm possibly purchasing in the future is some kind of laptop, probably another Thinkpad, albeit a less powerful one since I don't need it to be my main device.
 Thanks for suffering through my indecisiveness!